Tachikoma87/CrossForge/README.md

 To test the created website you will need a local webserver.
 You can create one on WSL or Linux following this tutorial: <a href="https://ubuntu.com/tutorials/install-and-configure-apache#1-overview">https://ubuntu.com/tutorials/install-and-configure-apache#1-overview</a>

- ## WSL
+ ## Windows Subsystem for Linux (WSL)
 1. Prepare WSL and Visual Studio for a remote connection: <a href="https://learn.microsoft.com/en-us/cpp/linux/connect-to-your-remote-linux-computer?view=msvc-170">https://learn.microsoft.com/en-us/cpp/linux/connect-to-your-remote-linux-computer?view=msvc-170</a>

 1. By default WSL does not come with graphics.
 You can configure your WLS with graphics and audio using this guide: <a href="https://research.wmz.ninja/articles/2017/11/setting-up-wsl-with-graphics-and-audio.html">https://research.wmz.ninja/articles/2017/11/setting-up-wsl-with-graphics-and-audio.html</a>.

-1. Then install and start xfce4 (or any other graphical desktop you like)
+1. Then install and start xfce4 (or any other graphical desktop you like) in your WSL

         > sudo apt-get install xfce4
         > startxfce4